mr-nfamous/ungop/readme.md

         *   Zero digits

-Although _Generic is a powerful and long needed feature, it has some rather severe limitations - primarily that most "intrinsic functions" are actually implemented as function macros.
-The ones that require a compile time constant therefore cannot be directly used with _Generic.
-Since the performance penalty of wrapping these intrinsics in a static inline function can be rather severe, we made the individual type specific operations that the _Generic expression calls part of the public interface.

-One example of an operation for which it is almost always more efficient to use the type specific form is bit shifts.
-When e.g. shifting a 16 bit unsigned integer left by 7 bits and keeping the result's least significant bits, there are two options: the generic `shll` or the type specific `shllhu`.
-If the target architecture has an instruction for shifting by a constant and another for shifting by a register, the former will obviously be faster.
-In practice, a competent compiler would be able to optimize the generic form, which necessarily uses the register shift.
-Such a compiler is not always available and even when it is there is an obvious benefit in reducing the amount of optimizing a compiler must do.

-Anyway, type specific operations like `shllhu` are named according to a strict and simple to remember scheme that is always based on the first parameter.
+Since we aren't a compiler, implementing the four letter generic form of each operation requires _Generic, and although it is a powerful and long needed feature, it has some rather severe limitations - primarily that evaluation occurs long after preprocessing.
+This requires making the _Generic operator evaluate to a function designator.
+Not all operations can be efficiently inlined so it is very important that users be able to bypass the generic form and directly invoke the type specific form.
+How type specific operations are named must therefore be easy to learn and consistent.

-The following table lists the ~52 standard C types for which operations may be available in the reference implementation and their type specific suffix:
+The following table lists the ~57 standard C types for which operations may be available in the reference implementation and their type specific suffix: